usgin/usgin-cache/readme.md

     npm config set msvs_version 2012 --global
     npm install

-### Connect to Solr
+### Connect to MongoDB

-There is a bash script included that will download, configure, and run Solr for you.
+There is a bash script included that will download, configure, and run MongoDB for you.
 To use it, just type

-    chmod 755 run-solr.sh
+    chmod 755 run-mongo.sh
-    ./run-solr.sh
+    ./run-mongo.sh

 ## Elastic Search Configure
 1. Unzip binaries.
 2. Install JDK and set environment variables Name: JAVA_HOME, PATH=’JDK installation directory in program files’
-3. Run elasticsearch command from elastic search bin directory.
+3. Run ElasticSearch command from ElasticSearchh bin directory.
-4. Install plugin for couchdb from [here](http://daemon.co.za/2012/05/elasticsearch-5-minutes/)
+4. Install plugin for ElasticSearch from [here](http://daemon.co.za/2012/05/elasticsearch-5-minutes/)
 5. Install Marvel management and monitoring tool if possible

 ### Writing Mapping Functions